 Lately discussion about morality and education has become increasingly strident.
-On the right the Moral Majority has been directing verbal salvoes on humanism.
-On the left atheistic humanists have not hesitated to respond with their own verbal assaults.
-Some people have gotten caught in the crossfire, among them former senator Barry Goldwater of Arizona, long a hero of conservatives.
-Somewhat surprisingly, he complained bitterly about what he suggests is the Moral Majority's incessant meddling in

-American political life.
+On the right the Moral Majority has been directing verbal assaults on humanism.
+On the left atheistic humanists have not hesitated to respond with their own verbal salvos.
+Some people have gotten caught in the crossfire, among them Senator Barry Goldwater of Arizona, long a hero of conservatives.
+Somewhat surprisingly, last month he complained bitterly about what he suggests is the Moral Majority's incessant meddling in American political life.
 Perhaps the greatest loser in the battle is clarity of understanding.
-As charges are met by counter-charges, one has the impression that more heat is being generated than is light.
+As charges are met by counter charges, one has the impression that more heat is being generated than is light.

 For our part, we might like to sit this one out.
-For one reason, humanism comes in several different stripes and colors, depending on who is doing the defining; therefore, we might have a good deal of difficulty knowing for sure what is being discussed and who the real enemy is.
+For one reason, humanism comes in several different stripes and colors, depending on who is doing the defining; therefore, we might have a good deal of difficulty knowing for sure what is being discussed and who the enemy really is.
 For another reason, we may be confident that the only morality worth knowing is that which our Lord has been pleased to reveal to us in the Scriptures, and that, we feel, we know.

-That may be true, but as Christians-and particularly as Christians who are also pastors and educators-we cannot afford to sit this one out.
+That may be true, but as Christians-and particularly as Christians who are also teachers-we cannot afford to sit this one out.
 Some kinds of humanism are nearly as dangerous as the Moral Majority claims.
 Those influences have been building for a long time in our country-not suddenly in a grand conspiracy as some on the Moral Right suggest.
-As the religious fibers in our social structure have been gradually dissolving, and as materialism has come to afflict our own culture as much as the Soviets', it was perhaps inevitable that something like secular humanism should gradually make its presence felt in moral training.
+As the religious fibers in our social structure have been gradually dissolving, and as materialism has come to afflict our own culture as much as the Soviets', it was perhaps inevitable that something like secular humanism should gradually make its presence felt in moral education.

 We cannot hold ourselves aloof from that humanistic world, as much as we might try.
 Indeed, the media, which we demand for our own selves, make it less possible now than formerly.
 Newspapers and magazines penetrate our homes.
 The TV waves leap any ivy-covered monastery walls which we might like to erect.
-We are not of the world, of course, but we are inevitable in it.
+We are not of the world, of course, but we are inevitably in it.
 If we are to defend ourselves from the unwholesome and downright evil influences around us, we had better know the enemy well.
-And then confront and fight him!
+And then fight him.

-Accordingly, the first part of this presentation will address kinds of humanism which confront the Christian leader as he attempts to lead a Christian life for himself and as he tries to guide others in that same manner of living.
+Accordingly, the first part of this presentation will address the kinds of humanism in education which confront the Christian as he attempts to lead a Christian life for himself and as he tries to train others in that same manner of living.
+But before that analysis, it would be well to have a taste of the kind of thing we are dealing with.